Only subtle changes likely in this week’s hot forecast - NewsBreak

 CDOT update on North Ave road work

 GRAND JUNCTION, Colo.
-(KJCT) - CDOT has released an update on their current work zone on North Ave between 1st Street and I-70B.
+(KKCO) - CDOT has released an update on their current work zone on North Ave between 1st Street and I-70B Resurfacing Project.
 Currently, the zone is the west end of 29 1/2 Road to 23rd Street.
 The concrete curb and median work on US 6/North Ave between 29 Road and 28 1/2 Road still progresses with additional activity from 28 Road and 23rd Street and 16th to 20th Streets.

 Comments / 0